Aalto5G/DECT-NR-Wireshark-dissector/README.md

 # DECT-NR-Wireshark-dissector
-Dissectror of DECR-NR MAC packages for Wireshark
+Dissectror of DECR-NR+ MAC packages for Wireshark.

 ## Getting started
 The following example is tested with Ubuntu 22.04.

-For using the code copy the src directory into the ~/.local/share/Wireshark/plugins/ directory
+- For using the code copy the src directory into the ~/.local/share/Wireshark/plugins/ directory

-Start Wireshark.
+- Start Wireshark.

-For the demo open in wireshark file ./ExamplePcapng/wireshark_dect_rn_demo.pcapng.
+- For the demo open in wireshark file ./ExamplePcapng/wireshark_dect_rn_demo.pcapng.
 The file contains captured DECT packages.

-The example screeshot is int the file ./ExamplePcapng/ExampleScreeshot.png
+The example screeshot is in the file ./ExamplePcapng/ExampleScreeshot.png

 ![Alt text](./ExamplePcapng/ExampleScreenshot.png?raw=true "Example screeshot")